Vania Fitryanti

-Vania Fitryanti Herlambang (born February 11, 1997) is an television presenter, project engineer, and fashion model who won the title of Puteri Indonesia Lingkungan 2018.
+Vania Fitryanti Herlambang (born February 11, 1997) is an Indonesian TV host, engineer, fashion model and beauty pageant titleholder who won the title of Puteri Indonesia Lingkungan 2018.
 She represented Indonesia at the Miss International 2018 pageant in Japan, where she placed as the Top 15 semi-finalist, continuing the ongoing 3rd year placement streaks of Indonesia, consecutively since Felicia Hwang Yi Xin in 2016 and Kevin Lilliana Junaedy in 2017.

 Early life and education

-Vania was born in Tangerang, Banten – Indonesia to a traditional Javanese parents.
-She started her foray into fashion modelling work since she was 12, by joining Jakarta Fashion Week teenage-model search.
+Vania was born in Tangerang, Banten – Indonesia to traditional Javanese parents.
+She started her foray into fashion modelling at the age of 12, by joining Jakarta Fashion Week teenage-model search.
 She holds a bachelor degree in Chemical Engineering from Bandung Institute of Technology, Bandung, West Java, Indonesia.

 During her reign as Puteri Indonesia Lingkungan, she popularly known for her recycling campaign during 2019 Indonesian general election to propose the Election Committee to recycle campaign props.
-On 2018, She appears on the Top 50 Essay list on "Woman Technology Essay Competition" by Schlumberger and Young Leaders for Indonesia Regional Wave 4.
+In 2018, she appeared on the Top 50 Essay list on "Woman Technology Essay Competition" by Schlumberger and Young Leaders for Indonesia Regional Wave 4.
 Since May 2018, Vania was elected as The Head of Communication of The Ministry of Women Empowerment and Child Protection of the Republic of Indonesia by the minister Yohana Yembise.